-Covid-shaped cakes and cupcakes are popping up in fine-dining restaurants, bakeries and home kitchens around the world
+Coronavirus-shaped cakes and cupcakes are popping up in fine-dining restaurants, bakeries and home kitchens around the world

 This week, a sweet dish offered by the Michelin-starred Chicago restaurant Alinea stirred a bitter controversy.

-Some on social media were outraged by an image of a canape, apparently fashioned out of custard, Szechuan peppercorns and freeze-dried raspberries, made to look like a blown-up image of the covid-19 virus, according to local news outlet Block Club Chicago.
+Some on social media were outraged by an image of a canape, apparently fashioned out of custard, Szechuan peppercorns and freeze-dried raspberries, made to look like a blown-up image of the novel coronavirus, according to local news outlet Block Club Chicago.
 The reviews, based on an image originally posted by a patron who thanked the restaurant, were mostly damning: “unbelievably disrespectful,” one critic wrote.

 [10 right-angled recipes made for your square pan or baking dish]